Prapthi564/MPPC23-Power-Apps/lab3/README.md

     >**Note:** *Refresh* the page if you don't see it

 #### Task 1.3 : Add the first deployment stage

+In this task, you'll add your first deployment stage to the pipeline by linking the QA environment.
+This step allows you to define where solutions should be deployed after development, helping to establish a structured and repeatable ALM process.

 1. Now select the **+ New Deployment Stage** button  to add the first deployment stage.